LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 ### Default Arguments and Variable Arguments

 Functions are powerful.
-They can take a lot of arguments if you so desire, although we think it's a bad idea to pass more then 10 arguments or so for readability reasons.
+They can take a lot of arguments if you so desire, although we think it's a bad idea to pass more than 10 arguments or so for readability reasons.
 They can have default arguments and return types:

 ~~~as3
 public function showDefaultArgs(arg1:Number, anotherArg:String = "ThisIsADefault"):Object